LordDemonos/Quarm.Guide/wiki/troubleshooting-faq.md

 #### How do I fix light flickering on the ground?
 **A:** This is caused by enabling Dynamic Lighting.
 Disable this under Options > Display to aleviate the ground flickering issue.

+#### I turned off my compass?
+I turned off my health bars?
+**A:** ALT+O Opens the Options Menu.
+Here you can navigate to the Something menu and see each UI window's keybindings.